HumanCellAtlas/dcp-community/rfcs/0000-zendesk-triage-sop.md

 knowledge
 base

-## *Explain the design in sufficient detail such that the implementation and (if appropriate) the interaction with existing DCP software are both reasonably clear.*

 ### **Acceptance Criteria \[optional\]**

 ## *Acceptance criteria are the conditions that a RFC must satisfy to be accepted by users or other stakeholders.*